Sanvals/Sanvals/README.md

 ### Hi there 👋

-I'm Sergio, Arquitect and programmer, and I'm making my way into the world of software engineering.
+I'm an Arquitect and programmer making my way into the world of software engineering.

 These are the tools I've been working with: